bg

 • How does the EOS PowerUp model differ from Ethereum's gas fees?

-Instead of burning a token for every transaction (gas), EOS users stake EOS tokens to reserve network resources like CPU and NET.
-This makes transactions effectively free for the end-user, a model that is attractive for applications with high transaction volumes.
+Instead of permanently burning a token for every transaction like traditional gas fees, EOS users stake native tokens to temporarily reserve essential network resources such as CPU and network bandwidth.
+This mechanism renders transactions effectively free for the end-user, creating an optimal environment for high-volume applications.

-• What does the EOS Network Foundation (ENF) actually do?
+• What is the role of the EOS Network Foundation (ENF)?

-• Is EOS a good investment for beginners?
+• Is EOS a suitable investment for cryptocurrency beginners?

-• Could EOS ever reach its all-time high again?
+• Could the price of EOS ever return to its all-time high?

 Crypto guides